 The Platinum Partnership signifies Qantas’ ongoing commitment to the travel industry broadly and support of AFTA specifically.

-In 2017 Qantas continues its long-standing support of the prestigious National Travel Industry Awards as Major Sponsor.
+Qantas continues its long-standing support of the prestigious National Travel Industry Awards as Major Sponsor.

 Qantas has unveiled a new range of inflight tableware by Australian Industrial Designer and lead designer of the Qantas 787 Dreamliner cabin interiors, David Caon.
 The range includes crockery by Noritake, cutlery and glassware.